• What is Commonly Misdiagnosed as Pink Eye

 Episcleritis

-Episcleritis is inflammation of the episclera (the clear layer over the white of the eye) and can occur in one or both eyes.
-Redness and pain are common, but vision problems and discharge are infrequent.
+Episcleritis refers to an inflammatory process of the episclera (transparent layer across the white of the eye) and may be experienced in one eye or both eyes.
+The common ones include reddishness and pain, whereas vision problems and discharge are uncommon.

 Chalazion